datacentricdesign/iob22/assignments/05-covid-dashboard/step2.md

 ![Assignment 5 - Netherlands]({{site.baseurl}}/assets/images/task 5-2-2 log.png)

-In short, as soon as you start to code more more complex programs, logging can save you hours of unnecessary work.
+In short, as soon as you start to code more complex programs, logging can save you hours of unnecessary work.

 # Task 2.3 Log Errors and Service Access

 Python provides the `logging` module to do just that.
 In `main.py`, add the three following lines of code at the top of the file.

 ```python
 # Import and setup logging